ShashankSubramanian/GLIA/README.md

 ## Authors
 Shashank Subramanian, Klaudius Scheufele, George Biros

-Other contributors: Naveen Himthani, Amir Gholami, Miriam Mehl, Andreas Mang
+*Other contributors*: Naveen Himthani, Amir Gholami, Miriam Mehl, Andreas Mang

 ## References
 If you use GLIA or presented algorithms in your research, please cite: